 “This is an incredible educational opportunity for the students, because they get to learn about the science behind sustainability while also learning how to articulate it clearly and concisely,” Porder said.
 “They’re working with real science professionals and real radio professionals simultaneously, and they’re learning how to navigate the boundary between science and communication.”

 “Possibly” airs twice each Tuesday on the Public’s Radio, first during the 6 a.m. hour and again during the 8 a.m. hour.
-Segments are available to stream at thepublicsradio.org.
+Segments are available to stream at thepublicsradio.org, on iTunes and on the Stitcher app.